 The Maryland Court of Appeals writes two opinions requiring disciplinary action of two Maryland lawyers.
 One involves parking tickets, marijuana, DUIs, and misleading the court.
-In this case, the court finds some wrongdoing but mostly a lot of smoke but no clear and convincing evidence of a fire.
+Here, the court finds some wrongdoing but mostly a lot of smoke but no clear and convincing evidence of a fire.

-In the second, the court suspends a lawyer for two years under a incredibly common fact pattern: (1) married (almost invariably male) lawyer sleeps with client, (2) cheats on client with another client, (3) client finds out and calls Bar Counsel.
+In the second, the court suspends a lawyer for two years under an incredibly common fact pattern: (1) married (almost invariably male) lawyer sleeps with the client, (2) cheats on the client with another client, (3) client finds out and calls Bar Counsel.
 The court ruled 4-3 to suspend the lawyer for two years.
 The dissent thought disbarment was the more appropriate sanction for the lawyer.

 I think most anyone would agree this is actionable conduct, but the question is the penalty.
-It is amazing to me how your world view has an impact on your view of these things.
+It is amazing to me how your worldview impacts your view of these things.
 It really shouldn’t make a difference from an attorney grievance standpoint, but I think the fact that he is married is an aggravating factor.
 It would seem more innocuous to me if the lawyer were single.
 I also think a mitigating factor is that the client who brought the malpractice case against this lawyer has an Alex Forrest in Fatal Attraction vibe.
-Again, this was irrelevant to the court in this case, but pretty important on my scorecard.
+Again, this was irrelevant to the court in this case but pretty important on my scorecard.